TFI International Inc. (TSE:TFII) Given Consensus Recommendation of “Moderate Buy” by Analysts

 Shares of TFI International Inc. (TSE:TFII – Get Rating) have earned a consensus rating of “Moderate Buy” from the eleven brokerages that are presently covering the stock, MarketBeat Ratings reports.
 One equities research analyst has rated the stock with a hold recommendation and seven have assigned a buy recommendation to the company.
 The average 12-month target price among analysts that have issued a report on the stock in the last year is C$137.91.

 A number of research analysts recently commented on TFII shares.
-TD Securities increased their price target on shares of TFI International from C$160.00 to C$180.00 and gave the company a “buy” rating in a report on Monday, October 31st.
 National Bankshares lowered their price target on shares of TFI International from C$150.00 to C$145.00 in a report on Monday, October 31st.
+Cormark lowered their price target on shares of TFI International from C$170.00 to C$145.00 in a report on Monday, October 31st.
 Cowen reaffirmed a “buy” rating and issued a C$123.00 price target on shares of TFI International in a report on Friday, November 11th.
-Cowen reaffirmed a “buy” rating and issued a C$123.00 price target on shares of TFI International in a report on Friday, November 11th.
+TD Securities increased their price target on shares of TFI International from C$160.00 to C$180.00 and gave the company a “buy” rating in a report on Monday, October 31st.
 Finally, Royal Bank of Canada decreased their price objective on shares of TFI International from C$113.00 to C$109.00 and set an “outperform” rating for the company in a research note on Monday, October 31st.

 TFI International Stock Up 0.3 %